yazanbaker94/401-data-structures-and-algorithms/tree-breadth-first/README.md

 # Challenge Summary

-Write the following method for the Binary Tree class
+Feature Tasks

-find maximum value
+Write a function called breadth first
-Arguments: none
+Arguments: tree
-Returns: number
+Return: list of all values in the tree, in the order they were encountered
-Find the maximum value stored in the tree.
-You can assume that the values stored in the Binary Tree will be numeric.
+NOTE: Traverse the input tree using a Breadth-first approach

 ## Whiteboard Process
 ![maxtree](maxtree.png "Reverse")